 The only downside to this process is that you must FIND the error first, which means you must examine each transaction.
 And if there are hundreds or even thousands of transactions, this could take a while.

-Lately I have been seeing errors in Sec 1256 contract gains and losses, which are reported on Form 6781 and split 60/40 long-term/short-term.
+I have seen errors in Sec 1256 contract gains and losses, which are reported on Form 6781 and split 60/40 long-term/short-term.